aishwaryad6/car-sales-insights-dashboard-powerbi/README.md

 ---

 ## 🎯 Project Objective
-To build an **interactive and dynamic Power BI dashboard** that provides complete visibility into car sales performance, enabling leadership to:
+To build an **interactive and dynamic Power BI dashboard** provides complete visibility into car sales performance, enabling leadership to:
 - Monitor KPIs in real-time
 - Identify trends & patterns
 - Make data-driven decisions to increase sales